neondatabase/neon/test_runner/performance/README.md

 # Running locally

 First make a release build.
-The profiling flag is optional, used only for tests that generate flamge graphs.
+The profiling flag is optional, used only for tests that generate flame graphs.
 The `-s` flag just silences a lot of output, and makes it easier to see if you have compile errors without scrolling up.
 `BUILD_TYPE=release CARGO_BUILD_FLAGS="--features=testing,profiling" make -s -j8`